Atopic Dermatitis in Children

 - New symptoms

-Key points about atopic dermatitis
+Key points about atopic dermatitis in children?

 - A child with allergies or family members with atopic dermatitis has a higher chance of having atopic dermatitis.